 - The public.
 Includes people that either currently attend arts events or participate, or people who may not be actively engaged with the arts but have an interest as tax payers and potential beneficiaries.

 Organisations of all sizes and from all geographical regions are represented in the research.
 Members of the public who are surveyed are a representative sample of the English adult population.

 Headline findings from the 2014 report, and since 2009

 Key findings from the 2013 research and since 2009 are summarised below:

 - Increased public support for public and lottery investment in arts and culture.
 The general public are asked to what extent they support or oppose public funding drawn from taxation being used for public funding of arts and culture.
-In 2013, 56% support public funding, a significant increase from 49% in 2012 and 44% in 2011.
+In 2013, 56% claimed to support public funding, a significant increase from 49% in 2012 and 44% in 2011.
 Support for public funding was 52% in 2009, so the overall trend has been a dip in support in 2011 during the height of debates about austerity and public spending, but an increase since then, most sharply in 2013.